Mahremapps/pdfeditorMA/README.md

 ## Welcome 🎃🎉

-Welcome to use pyPDFeditor-GUI. pyPDFeditor-GUI is a simple cross-platform application, thanks to [Python](https://www.python.org/), [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) and [PyMuPDF](https://github.com/pymupdf/PyMuPDF), designed to work on simple PDF handling.
+Welcome to use pdfeditorMA-GUI. pdfeditorMA-GUI is a simple cross-platform application, thanks to [Python](https://www.python.org/), [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) and [PyMuPDF](https://github.com/pymupdf/PyMuPDF), designed to work on simple PDF handling.

-I tried my best to make it close to Fluent UI.
-Icons used can be found [🔗here](https://fluenticons.co/).
+Fluent UI Icons used can be found [🔗here](https://fluenticons.co/).

 ## Features

-* Support 3 languages: English, 日本語 (Japanese), and 中文 (Traditional Chinese)
+* Support 3 languages: English, Russian, and Turkmen
 * Fluent UI design
 * Cross-platform support
 * Open-source and free to use under MIT licence